top of page

 Supporting struggling readers.

-At Rosedale Readers, we understand the challenges struggling readers and spellers face, especially in classrooms where well-meaning interventions may fall short due to limited resources or time.
+At Rosedale Readers Learning Centre, the challenges struggling readers and spellers face are well understood, especially in classrooms where time or resources can limit support.

-Our mission is to build confident learners and close literacy gaps through a structured, individualized approach.
-We use the evidence-based Barton Reading & Spelling System, a multi-sensory method that provides explicit, systematic support tailored to each student's needs.
+The focus is on encouraging confident learners and closing literacy gaps through a structured, individualized approach.
+The evidence-based Barton Reading & Spelling System is used, a multi-sensory method that provides clear, systematic support tailored to each child’s needs.

 prior to joining